-Public Sector Commission's Induction Seminars

-As part of the induction process for all new public officers, the Public Sector Commission holds a half-day induction seminar.
+Public Sector Commission's Induction Seminars Background: As part of the induction process for all new public officers, the Public Sector Commission holds a half-day induction seminar.
 Staff from the Public Sector Commission, the Office of the Ombudsman and the Office of the Information Commissioner present at these sessions.

-The Office presented on four occasions during the year.
-The Office provides information on The Role of the Ombudsman and how the Office may be able to assist new public officers in their work.
+2015-16 initiatives: The Office presented on four occasions during the year.
+The Office provides information on The Role of the Ombudsman and how the Office may be able to assist new public officers in International Ombudsman Institute their work.
 This program will continue into 2016-17.

-International Ombudsman Institute

-The International Ombudsman Institute (IOI), established in 1978, is the only global organisation for the cooperation of more than 170 Ombudsman institutions.

-The Office is a member of the IOI.
+Background: The International Ombudsman Institute (IOI), established in 1978, is the only global organisation for the cooperation of more than 170 Ombudsman institutions.
+The Office's involvement: The Office is a member of the IOI.
 The Ombudsman was elected to the position of IOI Treasurer and as a member of the Executive Committee of the Board of Directors of the IOI in March 2014.
-The Ombudsman previously served as the President of the Australasian and Pacific Ombudsman Region (APOR) of the IOI from November 2012 until March 2014.

-On 3 May 2016, the Ombudsman launched a Starter kit for new ombudsmen and developing or expanding offices (Starter Kit) at the 2016 APOR Conference held in Melbourne.
+The Ombudsman previously served as the President of the Australasian and Pacific Ombudsman Region (APOR) of the IOI from November 2012 until March 2014. ( 2015-16 initiatives: On 3 May 2016, the Ombudsman launched a Starter kit for new ombudsmen and developing or expanding offices (Starter Kit) at the 2016 APOR Conference held in Melbourne.
 The Starter Kit is a project funded by the IOI and jointly undertaken by the offices of the Western Australian Ombudsman and New South Wales Ombudsman.
 The objective of the project is to provide a highly accessible, web-based induction tool for newly appointed Ombudsmen, utilising the knowledge and experience of existing Ombudsmen, and a resource for those offices who are undergoing an expansion of functions or dealing with novel or challenging issues.

-Information sharing with Ombudsmen from other jurisdictions

-Where appropriate, the Office shares information and insights about its work with Ombudsmen from other jurisdictions, as well as with other accountability and integrity bodies.

-The Office exchanged information with a number of Parliamentary Ombudsmen and industry-based Ombudsmen during the year.
+Information sharing with Ombudsmen from other jurisdictions Background: Where appropriate, the Office shares information and insights about its work with Ombudsmen from other jurisdictions, as well as with other accountability and integrity bodies. , 2015-16 initiatives: The Office exchanged information with a number of Parliamentary Ombudsmen and industry-based Ombudsmen during the year.

-Australia and New Zealand Ombudsman Association

-Members:

-Parliamentary and industrybased Ombudsmen from Australia and New Zealand

-The Australia and New Zealand Ombudsman Association (ANZOA) is the peak body for Parliamentary and industry-based Ombudsmen from Australia and New Zealand

-The Office is a member of ANZOA.
+Australia and New Zealand Ombudsman Association Members: Parliamentary and industry- based Ombudsmen from Australia and New Zealand Background: The Australia and New Zealand Ombudsman Association (ANZOA) is the peak body for Parliamentary and industry-based Ombudsmen from Australia and New Zealand The Office's involvement: The Office is a member of ANZOA.
 The Office periodically provides general updates on its activities and also has nominated representatives who participate in interest groups in the areas of Aboriginal complaints handling, first contact, business improvement and policy and research.

-The Ombudsman participated in the ANZOA Joint Executive Committee and Members meeting in May 2016.

-Indonesian/ Australian Ombudsman Linkages and Strengthening Program

-Members:

-Western Australian Ombudsman

-Commonwealth Ombudsman

-New South Wales Ombudsman

-Ombudsman Republik Indonesia

-The Indonesian/Australian Ombudsman Linkages and Strengthening Program (the Linkages Program) aims to provide greater access across Indonesia to more effective and sustainable Ombudsman services.

-The Office has been involved with the Linkages Program since 2005 and supports the Linkages Program through staff placements in Indonesia and Australia.

-In September 2015, the Office hosted a senior delegation from the office of the Ombudsman Republik Indonesia.
+2015-16 initiatives: The Ombudsman participated in the ANZOA Joint Executive Committee and Members meeting in May 2016.
+Indonesian/ Australian Ombudsman Linkages and Strengthening Program Members: Western Australian Ombudsman Commonwealth Ombudsman New South Wales Ombudsman Republik Indonesia Background: The Indonesian/Australian Ombudsman Linkages and Strengthening Program (the Linkages Program) aims to provide greater access across Indonesia to more effective and sustainable Ombudsman services.
+The Office's involvement: The Office has been involved with the Linkages Program since 2005 and supports the Linkages Program through staff placements in Indonesia and Australia.
+2015-16 initiatives: In September 2015, the Office hosted a senior delegation from the office of the Ombudsman Republik Indonesia.
 The delegates met with senior Ombudsman staff during the two day visit.
 Following the successful internship program in December 2014, the Office once again hosted two staff from the office of the Ombudsman Republik Indonesia for a one week internship in December 2015.
 The interns met with senior Ombudsman staff and received training in the Office's complaint handling processes.